 Being in the market to buy a house is an exciting experience.
-From finding the house you want to call yours to putting in an offer, every moment is full of delight (and some occasional nerves).
+Finding the house you want to call yours, to putting in an offer, every moment is full of delight (and some occasional nerves).

 Knowing the process of making a home offer and how to produce a competitive bid is beneficial for first-time home buyers and veteran homeowners.

 A pre-approval spells out the loan amount, type, and terms available to the borrower.
 In addition to verifying the price range and acting as a map with home shopping, the letter also solidifies a seller’s confidence in the borrower’s ability to purchase the home.
 Many sellers only consider an offer from borrowers who have a pre-approval letter.

 Your realtor is not only a guide but also your advocate when it comes to making an offer on a home.
 Realtors offer knowledgeable advice on the housing market’s condition.
 They will scout potential homes that meet your personal and financial needs as well as research data, pricing strategy, listing agent’s history, and all information on the home sale to help leverage your offer.
 However, more importantly, they will walk you through the negotiation process with the seller’s agent.

 Step 3: Shop for a Home

 Schedule tours and attend open houses with your realtor.
 Once you have picked a home to make an offer on, keep the following in mind.

 - How long has the home been on the market?